brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty/index.md

 ### Add a folder and subfolder to your `PATH`

 1. Create `/Users/JohnDoe/bin/` if it doesn't already exist.
-This `bin` folder will be the **target folder** where you'll store the contents of the Embedded Dart Sass archive file you'll be getting shortly.
+This `bin` folder will be the **target folder** where you'll store the contents of the Dart Sass archive file you'll be getting shortly.
 2. Determine which shell your setup is using, `bash` or `zsh`:
 {{< highlight bash "linenos=false" >}}
 echo $0